jefftriplett/dsf-minutes-agent/README.md

 # Ask about a specific year
 $ just ask "Who are the 2026 board officers?" --year 2025

+# Ask about bylaws changes
+$ just ask "Did the DSF change any bylaws in 2025?" --year 2025

 # Or run the agent directly
 $ uv run agent.py "Who attended the most recent meeting?" --year 2025
 ```